has been over two centuries since the moonlit March

 In front of the Main Guard, officer for the day, Captain Thomas Preston, paced back in front for nearly thirty minutes, worrying about what to do.
 If he did nothing, he thought, White might be killed by the mob.
 But trying to rescue White carried its own risks, as the soldiers would be vastly outnumbered by the frightening mob.
 Moreover, Preston knew well that Province law forbid the military from firing on civilians without the order of a magistrate.
 Finally, Preston made his decision.
 "Turn out, damn your bloods, turn out!" he barked at his men.

 Preston and seven other men, lined up in columns of twos, began moving briskly across King Street with empty muskets and fixed bayonets.
 They pushed on through the thick crowd near the Custom House.
 Managing to make it to the beleaguered Private White, Preston ordered the sentry to fall in.
 Preston tried to march the men back to the Main Guard, but the mob began pressing in.
 Hemmed in, the soldiers lined up--about a body length apart--in a sort of semi-circle facing the crowd that had grown to over three hundred.
 Many in the crowd threw missiles of various sorts--chunks of coal, snowballs, oyster shells, sticks--at the soldiers.
 Preston shouted for them to disperse.
-A large club-wielding man named Crispus Attucks--a forty-seven-year-old mullato--moved forward, grabbed one of the soldier's (Hugh Montgomery's) bayonets, and knocked him to the ground.
+A large club-wielding man named Crispus Attucks--a forty-seven-year-old man of mixed race--moved forward, grabbed one of the soldier's (Hugh Montgomery's) bayonets, and knocked him to the ground.
 Montgomery rose, shouting "Damn you, fire!" and unloading his musket in the direction of the crowd.
-Soon after --estimates varied from six seconds to two minutes--Montgomery shouted "Fire!", the other soldiers also began firing.
+Soon after --estimates varied from six seconds to two minutes--Montgomery shouted "Fire!"
+The other soldiers also began firing.
 A blast from the gun of Matthew Killroy hit Samuel Gray as he stood with his hands in his pockets, blowing a hole in his head "as big as a hand."
 From another gun, two bullets hit Crispus Attucks in the chest.
 As the mob moved toward the soldiers, more guns fired.
 Five civilians lay dying in the streets; another half dozen lay injured.
 The soldiers loaded their weapons and prepared to fire again when Captain Preston (according to his own statement) yelled, "Stop firing!
 Do not fire!"

 Arrests and Imprisonment